 As soon as word leaks of a security incident, external stakeholders will begin clamoring for information.
 The incident response team will be bombarded by requests from customers, the media, regulators and other stakeholders.
 Crisis communication requires a coordinated response to control rumors and ensure the organization presents a consistent message across communication channels.

 Organizations should create a communication role on their incident response team to provide this consistent and coordinated view of the incident to external stakeholders.
 This person may not be a deeply technical team member but should have enough familiarity with technical concepts to serve as both a translator and filter for the technical information emerging from the response team.
+A glossary can help ensure the vocabulary used in written and verbal communications is used correctly and consistently.

 3. Create criteria for law enforcement involvement